thedarkwriter/courseware-lms-content/courses/published/the_puppet_exec_resource_type.md

 }
 </pre>

-That resource will only delete the user if it already exists, otherwise it does nothing.
+The above resource declaration will only delete the user if it already exists, otherwise it does nothing.

 The `creates` parameter is a third option.
 If the file referenced by `creates` doesn't exist, the exec will run.
 For this parameter to work, the exec command itself will need to create a file.
 A common example is an exec to unzip a file would create the unzipped version of that file.
 So on later Puppet runs, it will see that the file already exists and not trigger the exec command again.

-If possible, every exec should have one of these checks to make sure it isn't run unless it's needed.
+Every exec resource should have one of these parameters to check the desired start so the exec isn't run unless it's needed.

-Sometimes that isn't possible, for example if our webapp had a `webupdate` command that needed to be run when a config file had changed.
+Sometimes, it isn't possible to check the desired state, for example if our webapp had a `webupdate` command that needed to be run when a config file had changed.
 We don't have a simple way of checking the desired state in that case.
-In this case, there is still a way of preventing the exec from triggering on every puppet run.
-If the `refreshonly` parameter is set to `true` the exec command will only run if it is notified by another resource.
+You can still prevent the exec from triggering on every Puppet run by using the `refreshonly` parameter.
+If the `refreshonly` parameter is set to `true` the exec command will only run if it has a `notify` or `subscribe` relationship with another resource.
 That is, the exec will only run if it has another resource specificed in the `subscribe` parameter, or if another resource has a `notify` directed at the exec.

 For example:
 <pre>